Yang-Mills connections valued on the octonionic algebra: The analysis of the Okubo restrictions

 We are interested in solving Equation~\eqref{cond-okubo} for the non-associative algebra of the octonions.
-Under mild assumptions, \eqref{cond-i}, \eqref{cond-ii}, and \eqref{cond-iii} in Okubo's proposal it suffices to find pairs of elements $(D,k)$ in a subalgebra of $\mathfrak{Der}({\mathbb O})\times{\mathbb O}$ that satisfy Equation~\eqref{cond-okubo} for all $\omega\in\Lambda_1({\mathbb O})$.
-In what follows we will show that Okubo's formulation, for the case of the octonions being the non-associative algebra over which the geometric objects shall be valued, fails to extend the usual Yang-Mills theory formulated over Lie algebras.
-The fundamental reason is related to the fact that both the imaginary part of the quaternions and their algebra of derivations $\mathfrak{Der}({\mathbb H})\subset\mathfrak{Der}({\mathbb O})$ can be identified with $\mathfrak{su}(2)$, and it is in that context where the terms ${\rm d}(D(\omega))-D({\rm d}\omega)$ and $-{\rm d}k\wedge\omega-\omega\wedge{\rm d}k$ are compatible.
-Also, recall that $\mathfrak{Der}({\mathbb O})$ is the Lie algebra $\mathfrak{g}_2$ since the Lie group $G_2$ is the group of automorphisms over the octonions~\cite{Cartan}. \\
+It suffices to find pairs of elements $(D,k)$ in a subalgebra of $\mathfrak{Der}({\mathbb O})\times{\mathbb O}$ that satisfy Equation~\eqref{cond-okubo} for all $\omega\in\Lambda_1({\mathbb O})$.
+In what follows we will show that Okubo's formulation, for the case of the octonions being the non-associative algebra over which the geometric objects shall be valued, fails to extend the usual Yang-Mills theory formulated over Lie algebras.\\

 Given two one-forms valued over the octonions, $\rho$ and $\omega$, they may be interpreted as one-forms with octonionic coefficients

 and also as octonions with coefficients that are one-forms

 simply by interchanging the summation order in the general expression.
 The product of one-forms valued over the octonions is given by